EshaanAgg/redis-tester/STAGES.md

 or similar, as long as the geohash decodes to the correct longitude and latitude with a precision of 5 decimal places.

-# Stage 8: Support mutliple memebers in GEOHASH command
+# Stage 8: Mutliple members in GEOHASH command

 - **Slug**: `zw4`
 - **Difficulty**: `easy`